-In August 2018 the Group agreed to amend the original farm-out agreement to deem Stage 1 of the exploration and appraisal drilling programme complete, thereby removing the requirement to fracture stimulate a vertical well and accelerate the programme into Stage 2 with a A\$15 million increase to the Stage 2 Cost Cap.
+In August 2018 the Group agreed to amend the original farm-out agreement to deem Stage 1 of the exploration and appraisal drilling programme complete, thereby removing the requirement to fracture stimulate a vertical well and accelerate the programme into Stage 2 with a A\$15 million increase to the Stage 2 Cost Cap to approximately A\$65 million.
+Costs above the Cost Cap need to be financed by the Group in accordance with their 30% participating interest.
+Stage 2 of the work programme has only recently commenced, with drilling targeted for mid-2019.
+As at the date of this MD&A, Falcon's net cash contribution to the first c.\$100 million of gross capex for Stage 2 and Stage 3 is estimated at c.\$5.5 million before contingency.

 Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
 The introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
 In March 2018, the inquiry concluded its work with the publication of a Final Report and on 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
-Work has already commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.
+Work has already commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in mid-2019.